drmfinlay/sphinxwrapper/README.md

 ### Compiling dependencies from source
-If the dependencies aren't available from your system's package management system, you can download and compile the sources from repositories linked above and follow the instructions there.
+If the dependencies aren't available from your system's package management system, you can download and compile the sources from the repositories linked above and follow the instructions there.

 ## Install the sphinxwrapper Python Extension